 What have you done to improve cleaning practices?

-We have elevated our efforts to provide a clean and safe environment.
+We elevated our efforts to provide a clean and safe environment.
 We are using cleaning and disinfecting products that are recommended by the Centers for Disease Control and Prevention (CDC) and registered with the Environmental Protection Agency (EPA).

-Staff will disinfect high touch surfaces and components throughout the day with industry-grade, environmentally-friendly sanitizing cleaning solution.
+Staff are disinfecting high-touch surfaces and components throughout the day with industry-grade, environmentally-friendly sanitizing solution.
 These spaces include buttons, handrails, benches, seats, doorknobs and table and countertops.

-We have multiple sets of removable exhibit props (including but not limited to KEVA planks, pattern flower petals, hammers, and bubble wands) that will be removed throughout the day to allow for cleaning and disinfecting during the day and after the Museum has closed.
+We have multiple sets of removable exhibit props (including but not limited to KEVA planks, pattern flower petals, hammers, and bubble wands) that are removed and replaced throughout the day after cleaning and disinfecting.
+These items are cleaned again after the Museum has closed.

 We invested in an electrostatic disinfectant sprayer, which combines specialized disinfectant with high-pressured air and an electric charge to wrap disinfectant evenly and coat all types of surfaces.